 "I did things a little differently when I was Alpha, but he has his own pack, so…"

-"Huh," Emily said, folding her hands on the table.
+"Huh."
+Emily folded her hands on the table.
 "Well, he seems to be quite smitten with Leah, and from what I can gather, she likes him too.
 Maybe something could start between them.
-It's been a long time since she's found someone and it would be great if she was happy."
-Emily's voice was hopeful.
-To her, this was a chance to get back into Leah's life.
-If Leah was in love with someone else, maybe she would forget about how badly Emily and Sam had hurt her.
+It's been a long time since she's found someone, and it would be great if she was happy."
+Emily's voice sounded hopeful.

 Sam felt the need to change the subject.
 "So, how was work today?"

 "Honey, are you okay?"
-Emily touched his cheek gently with the palm of her hand.
+Emily touched his cheek gently.

 He closed his eyes and let her touch sink through his skin.
 "I love you so much, Emily."
 He kissed her open palm.
 "So much."